-All States Ag Parts operates 7 huge tractor & combine salvage yards and sells used, new and rebuilt tractor parts for all makes and models.
+All States Ag Parts operates tractor & combine salvage yards as well as selling used, new and rebuilt tractor parts for all makes and models.
 Contact us at 877-530-4430 or on the web at www.TractorPartsASAP.com

-Proper maintenance of farming equipment ensures maximum productivity while minimizing downtime and untoward incidents.
+Proper maintenance of farming equipment ensures maximum productivity while minimizing downtime and unforseen incidents.

 If you own a disc harrow, here are a few important things to remember.